sidneifjr/Dashboard/README.md

 # Dashboard

-A simple Dashboard, made with SASS, Flexbox and Javascript.
+A simple responsive Dashboard, made with SASS, Flexbox and Javascript.